Aufbau Suppressed Coupled Cluster Theory for Electronically Excited States: Results

 \subsection{Two-CSF QUEST Tests}

 In this initial study of ASCC, we explore its performance in two-CSF states via a minimal extension of the one-CSF approach in order to determine whether further extensions are warranted.
-In this minimal extension, we update the $\hat{S}$ operator to contain the four individual single excitation operators (two alpha and two beta) that create the two-CSF state, with their coefficients within $\hat{S}$ set by the ESMF wave function.
+In this minimal extension, we begin by identifying the important hole and particle orbitals via the transformation of the ESMF wave function to its TOP orbital basis, just as in the 1-CSF case.
+We then update the $\hat{S}$ operator to contain the four individual single excitation operators (two alpha and two beta) that create the two-CSF state, with their coefficients within $\hat{S}$ set by the ESMF wave function.
 We extend $\hat{T}$ by adding the $O(1)$ subset of triples and the single quadruple that flesh out a (4,4) active space encompassing the two-CSF reference, and by extending the definition of a primary orbital for the purposes of constructing $\hat{T}_{3'}$ to include both CSFs' hole and particle orbitals.
 We then set the initial amplitudes within $\hat{T}_{\mathrm{init}}$ so that the initial ASCC wave function is equal to the two-CSF truncated ESMF state.

 Optimizing this minimally extended two-CSF ASCC ansatz, we find that further extensions will be needed in order for ASCC's systematic improvability to produce accurate results in multi-CSF excited states.
 Table \ref{tab: questcont} reveals errors on the order of 1 eV, which stands in stark contrast to the more accurate results from ESMP2 and EOM-CCSD.
 Alongside these large energy errors, we see that some of the initially nonzero amplitudes from $\hat{T}_{\mathrm{init}}$ --- which are important for creating the reference $\ket{\psi_0}$ from the Aufbau determinant $\ket{\phi_0}$ --- change substantially during optimization.
 To give a sense of scale, we can look at N$_2$, where, during optimization, the sum of squares of the primary CSFs' coefficients in the CI expansion of the wave function changed from 1.0 to 0.897 and 0.843 for the two-CSF $1^1\Sigma^{-}_u$ and $1^1\Delta_u$ states, respectively, which contrasts sharply with the change from 1.0 to 0.9995 seen in the one-CSF $1^1\Pi_g$ state, which was typical of the other one-CSF states as well.
 Given that the idea of a reference is that further changes should be minor, this implies that either the reference was poor to begin with or that artifacts arising from truncating $\hat{T}$ have led the optimization to make erroneously large modifications to these amplitudes.
 With ESMP2 using the same reference and performing much better than this minimal extension of one-CSF ASCC, we think that the reference is not the issue.
 Instead, we suspect that this minimal extension must be missing components of the full $\hat{T}$ operator that were more important than we had guessed.